NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 Depending on the chosen export language, there are different requirements for generating the corresponding specification code.
-In particular, for generating CoCoSpec code, all variable information must be added/mapped, whereas there is no such requirement with Copilot.
+In particular, for generating CoCoSpec code and R2U2 monitors, all variable information must be added/mapped, whereas there is no such requirement with Copilot.

 ***4a.
 Copilot code generation***

 No variable information is required for Copilot.
 Optionally, the user can follow the steps described below to add information about the data type, variable type, etc. of each variable.

 ***4b.
-CoCoSpec code generation***
+CoCoSpec code and R2U2 monitor generation***

 To generate CoCoSpec code, for each variable, the following information must be entered by the user; i.e.,
 * data type (i.e., bool, int, real, etc),
 * variable type (i.e., input, output, internal, mode, function),
 * internal variable assignments,
 * mode require statements.

+> [!NOTE]
+> R2U2 does not support unsigned integer or single data types or function variable types.

 A user may optionally import information from a corresponding Simulink model and also make the mapping between the components/variables described in the requirements and the components/port types of the Simulink model.
 To do that, the user can optionally generate the model information in a compliant-to-FRET JSON format by using `fret/tools/Scripts/Matlab/fret_IR.m`.
 Then the JSON file can be imported into FRET by clicking the Import button.